TIBCOSoftware/snappydata/docs/rowAndColumnTables.md

     snc.dropTable(tableName, ifExists = true)

 ##### DDL extensions to SnappyStore tables
 The below mentioned DDL extensions are required to configure a table based on user requirements.
 One can specify one or more options to create the kind of table one wants.
-If no option is specified default values are attached.
+If no option is specified, default values are attached.
 See next section for various restrictions.

    1. COLOCATE_WITH  : The COLOCATE_WITH clause specifies a partitioned table with which the new partitioned table must be colocated.
-The referenced table must already exist
+The referenced table must already exist.
    2. PARTITION_BY  : Use the PARTITION_BY {COLUMN} clause to provide a set of column names that will determine the partitioning.
 As a shortcut you can use PARTITION BY PRIMARY KEY to refer to the primary key columns defined for the table .
-If not specified it will be a replicated table.
+If not specified, it will be a replicated table.
    3. BUCKETS  : The optional BUCKETS attribute specifies the fixed number of "buckets," the smallest unit of data containment for the table that can be moved around.
 Data in a single bucket resides and moves together.
 If not specified, the number of buckets defaults to 113.
    4. REDUNDANCY : Use the REDUNDANCY clause to specify the number of redundant copies that should be maintained for each partition, to ensure that the partitioned table is highly available even if members fail.
    5. RECOVER_DELAY : Use the RECOVERY_DELAY clause to specify the default time in milliseconds that existing members will wait before satisfying redundancy after a member crashes.
 The default is -1, which indicates that redundancy is not recovered after a member fails.